phoebeW17/NextStepSafeguarding/README.md

 ### Accessibility

-Be an amazing developer and get used to thinking about accessibility in all of your projects!

-This is the place to make a note of anything you have done with accessibility in mind.
-Some examples include:

-Have you used icons and added aria-labels to enable screen readers to understand these?
+I have used icons and added aria-labels to enable screen readers to understand these.
+I have used alt to describe images.
-Have you ensured your site meets the minimum contrast requirements?
+My site meets the minimum contrast requirements.
-Have you chosen fonts that are dyslexia/accessible friendly?
+I have chosen fonts that are dyslexia/accessible friendly.

-Code Institute have an amazing channel for all things accessibility (a11y-accessibility) I would highly recommend joining this channel as it contains a wealth of information about accessibility and what we can do as developers to be more inclusive.

 ## Technologies Used